Current density induced by a cosmic string in de Sitter spacetime in the presence of two flat boundaries: VEV of the Current Density

 Finally, we consider the Minkowskian limit, $a\rightarrow\infty$, with a fixed value of $t$.
 Following the same procedure adopted for the contribution induced by a single plate, the VEV of the azimuthal current density induced in the region between the plates reads:

 with the function $f_{\mu}(x)$ defined in \eqref{f-function}.

-In Fig. \ref{fig2} is displayed the dependence of the VEV of the azimuthal current density in the region between the plates as function of the proper distance from the string, $r_p$, (left panel) and the plate $z_p$ (right panel), in unities of the dS spacetime curvature, $a$, considering Dirichlet and Neumann boundary conditions with different values of the parameter associated with the deficit angle, $q$.
-From the left panel we observe that the current density in the region between the plates is finite on the string and rapidly goes to zero as the proper distance from the string, $r_p$, increases.
-On the other hand, from the right panel we can see that the VEV is finite on the plates at $z=0$ and $z=1$, being symmetric with respect to the midpoint between the plates at $z=0.5$.
-Moreover, in both plots the intensities increase with the parameter $q$ and are higher for Dirichlet BC in the left plot, in opposition to the right plot where the Neumann BC is higher.
+In Fig. \ref{fig2} is displayed the dependence of the VEV of the azimuthal current density in the region between the plates as function of the proper distance from the string, $r_p$, considering $z_p=0.2$ (top panel) and $z_p=0.5$ (bottom panel).
+This is presented in unities of the dS spacetime curvature, $a$.
+In both plots, we consider Dirichlet and Neumann boundary conditions for various values of the parameter associated with the deficit angle, $q$.
+We observe that the current density in the region between the plates is finite on the string and rapidly goes to zero as the proper distance from the string, $r_p$, increases.

+In Fig. \ref{fig3} we display the behavior of the VEV of the azimuthal current density in the region between the plates as function of $z_p$.
+In the top panel we consider $r_p=0.1$ and in the bottom panel, $r_p=0.5$.
+Here also, we assume Dirichlet and Neumann boundary conditions and different values for $q$.
+We can observe from both plots that the VEV is finite on the plates at $z=0$ and $z=1$, being symmetric with respect to the midpoint between the plates at $z=0.5$.
+Moreover, in both plots the intensities increase with the parameter $q$ and are higher for Dirichlet BC compared with the Neumann BC for the same values of $q$.